ServiceNow (NYSE:NOW) Posts Quarterly Earnings Results, Beats Estimates By $0.28 EPS

-ServiceNow (NYSE:NOW – Get Free Report) issued its earnings results on Wednesday.
-The information technology services provider reported $3.13 earnings per share for the quarter, topping the consensus estimate of $2.85 by $0.28, Briefing.com reports.
-The business had revenue of $2.63 billion for the quarter, compared to analysts’ expectations of $2.61 billion.
-ServiceNow had a return on equity of 14.52% and a net margin of 11.51%.
-The business’s revenue for the quarter was up 22.2% compared to the same quarter last year.
-During the same period in the previous year, the firm posted $0.77 EPS.
+ServiceNow (NYSE:NOW – Get Free Report) posted its quarterly earnings data on Wednesday.
+The information technology services provider reported $3.13 earnings per share (EPS) for the quarter, topping the consensus estimate of $2.85 by $0.28, Briefing.com reports.
+ServiceNow had a net margin of 11.51% and a return on equity of 14.52%.
+The company had revenue of $2.63 billion for the quarter, compared to the consensus estimate of $2.61 billion.
+During the same quarter in the previous year, the firm posted $0.77 EPS.
+The business’s revenue was up 22.2% compared to the same quarter last year.

 Wall Street Analyst Weigh In